s-c-p/c-pl-a/week-1/VL6-Functions Formally.md

 			ti		is the type of `i`th argument
 			=		is punctuation seprating function signature and function definition
-			expr	is expression using x0, x1, ...
+			expr	is expression i.e. what we'd call the function body

 Semantics:
 	Type Checking: